unknowtherwise67/Unified-Android-Tweaker/README.md

 - Should work and only on any Android platforms/devices (Emulators/Virtual may possible but functionals is not guaranteed).

 ## DISCLAMERS:
-- USE THE ROOT MODULE AT YOUR OWN RISKS.
+- MAKE USE OF THE ROOT MODULE AT YOUR OWN RISKS.
 - DEVELOPERS ARE NOT TOOK RESPONSIBILITY FOR WHAT HAPPENED ONLY IF IS YOUR FAULTS.

 ## INSTALLATIONS: